Security researchers discovered a supply chain threat used to distribute a backdoor and multi-stage malware via legitimate software package CCleaner.

 CCleaner is used to perform maintenance on systems, such as cleaning of temporary files and optimizing performance on PCs, and boasted 2B user downloads by November 2016.
 CCleaner was developed by Piriform, a company recently acquired by AV maker Avast.

-According to Talos, the malicious malware package road on top of the CCleaner 5.33 package and was delivered by Avast CCleaner download servers.
+According to Talos security researchers, the malicious malware package road on top of the CCleaner 5.33 package and was delivered by Avast CCleaner download servers.
 The CCleaner 5.33 package contained a malicious payload that featured a Domain Generation Algorithm (DGA) and hardcoded Command and Control (C2) functionality.

 Cisco Talos also notified Avast as recently as September 13, 2017 and the malicious version of CCleaner was available for download as recently as September 11.

 This is another example of how threat actors continue to exploit the trust relationship between software vendors and users of their software in an attempt to distribute malware to organizations and users worldwide.